top of page

 Pregnancy-induced changes in maternal brain grey matter can still be seen at two years which may mean more efficient communication between and within brain regions.

 The first 1000 days (from conception to 2yo) comes to an end along with the most rapid and sensitive time of growth and development of bub’s brain.
-Colonisation of bub’s gut microbiome is complete with its own unique microbial signature which will impact and guide bub’s future immune resilience.
+Colonisation of bub’s gut microbiome is now complete with its own unique microbial signature which will impact and guide bub’s future immune resilience.

 Bub begins to realise they are not physically a part of mum and begin to attach through belonging.